 The following access guidelines apply for the rest of the year.

 Children under school age (under 5)

-If you are accompanied by a child under the age of 5 you are welcome to the use the services available on the Ground Floor of Library premises.
+If you are accompanied by a child under the age of 5 you are welcome to the use the services available on the Ground Floor of Library and URS Buildings.
 Please note that there are very limited study facilities on the Ground Floors.

 If you are accompanied by a child under 5 you can:

 - borrow and return Course Collection items (URS Building)